 The free version of Pushbullet only lets you send 100 messages/month, so you will have to get the Pro subscription to send unlimited messages.
 If you are not happy with Pushbullet’s pricing, you can always check out Pushbullet alternatives which are easier on the wallet.

 Download Pushbullet (Free, $4.99/month)

 5. WhatsApp Messenger

-WhatsApp Messenger is the most widely used messaging app today and while it’s not very similar to iMessage, it’s still an alternative, thanks to its popularity and its recently introduced desktop clients for Windows and macOS.
-The Facebook owned app also offers a web version, however, the desktop clients only mirror chats from your phone and aren’t a full fledged solution.
+WhatsApp Messenger is the most widely used messaging app today, and it’s a good alternative to iMessage, thanks to its popularity and its web and desktop clients.
 Along with all the usual messaging features, sharing capabilities, the app offers free voice and video calls.
 You can get up to 8 people on a single video call.
 What majorly works for WhatsApp is the fact that almost everyone uses it, so chances are, your contacts are using it too.
 Apart from the usual features, WhatsApp Messenger has many tricks up it sleeves which are phenomenal.
 You should check it out.